 Everybody loves Minky, especially in the winter to keep nice and warm!
-I am sharing a Minky Crib + Toddler Sheet tutorial today.
+I am sharing a Minky Crib Sheet Tutorial which is perfect for both babies and toddlers today.
 I started this tutorial over a year ago and never shared it (I have no idea why), but I thought it was still be fun!
 I prefer to sew minky with a zig zag stitch since it helps to keep both layers from slipping and pulling and works really well absorbing its plushness.
 This is for a standard crib or toddler bed mattress, but minky also comes wide enough to use for a twin bed sheet.
 Oh, happy kids!

 2 Yards Cuddle Minky or Dimple Dot Minky (Can also be done with Woven Cotton or Knit Fabric)